 A side note, some plastics will not hold static electricity - see the Oneida cone above, designed to be anti-static.

 Motor / Impeller

 For my design, I wanted a super quiet extractor.
 I liked the idea of the Dust Sniper, which is essentially a couple of vacuum cleaners in a sound proofed cabinet drawing through two dust cyclones.
 Personally however I didnt see the point in using old vacuum cleaners when you can buy vacuum cleaner motor / impellers cheap online, and design a cabinet specifically for them.
 Vacuum cleaners have a number of design considerations (weight, movability, size) that dont come into play with stationary workshop extractors.
-Of course, just slapping a cyclone on the front end of a vaccum cleaner is by far athe easiest for most people unless you have specific other needs as I did.
+Of course, just slapping a cyclone on the front end of a vaccum cleaner is by far the easiest for most people unless you have specific needs as I did.
 In my case, I needed more extraction than a single vacuum could provide, I wanted to be able to draw from the same inlet (not a good idea to use two different vacuums in parallel like this, as we shall see), and I wanted it to be super quiet.
 So I bought my own motor/impellers, and build a cabinet just for them.

 Note to US readers - you might have to shop around to find a good unit that plays nicely with 110V.
 Looking on Alibaba there are a few that are rated for both 110V and 220V, but with reduced power at the lower voltage.
-My suspicion is that most the cheap motors you can find online that are rated to 220V will run 110V, but will lower power - however you will need do you own research if you want to try this!
+My suspicion is that most the cheap motors you can find online that are rated to 220V will run on 110V, but with lower power - however, you will need do you own research if you want to try this!

 I hope this article has been helpful.
 Hopefully it will save some of you the total headache I have been though.
 And with that said - good luck!!